Latest poll: Nats and Act can form govt, Labour at lowest since 2017

 Benefiting from the falls from the two major parties is Act, which is up four points to 11 per cent.
 That brings the right bloc to 48 per cent and 62 seats – enough to form a government.

-Both Prime Minister Jacinda Ardern and National Party leader Christopher Luxon have also dropped in popularity, each down three points to 30 and 22 per cent respectively, in the latest 1 News-Kantar poll.
+Both Prime Minister Jacinda Ardern and National Party leader Christopher Luxon have also dropped in popularity, each down three points to 30 and 22 per cent respectively compared to the last such poll run over May 21 to 25.

-National has the largest party share at 37 per cent, down from 39 per cent at the last such poll run over May 21 to 25.
 Tonight's poll was conducted between July 30 and August 3.

 Recent co-leadership issues in the Greens do not appear to have hurt the party too much, dropping just one point to 9 per cent.
 Te Pāti Māori is steady on 2 per cent.

-On those figures, Labour would receive 44 seats and the Green Party 11 adding up to 55 - well short of the 60 needed, even with the three seats from Te Pāti Māori.
+On those figures, Labour would receive 44 seats and the Green Party 11 adding up to 55 - well short of the 60 needed, even with the potential three seats from Te Pāti Māori.

 Among the parties outside Parliament, NZ First is up two points to three per cent and the Opportunities Party remains steady on 2 per cent.